 How Long Do You Have To Repay?

 Like the loan amounts, the repayment periods will differ.
-A small unsecured loan of £500 may be repaid in two months, for example, while higher amounts (think several thousand) will, understandably, be repaid over a more extended period, of 1 to 24 months.
-Like the amount you can borrow, your credit score can affect the length of your loan.
+A small unsecured loan of £500 may be repaid in two months, for example, while higher amounts (think several thousand) will, understandably, be repaid over a more extended period, of 1 to 60 months.
+Like the amount you can apply to borrow, your credit score can affect the length of your loan.

 A poor credit rating can limit your repayment period, which will result in higher instalments to pay, and almost certainly, a higher interest rate.
 Secured loans typically come with longer repayment terms because of the high amount, but also because the borrower provides collateral for securing the loan.